Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park is very car-friendly.

-Your lifestyle report gives East Park a 10 out of 10 car-friendly score and says parking is very easy.
+The area gives East Park a 10 out of 10 car-friendly score and says parking is very easy.
 It also notes that walking, biking, and transit are less practical for many daily errands.

-Best fit for buyers who commute to:
+Best fit for people who commute to:

 Schools Near East Park